astronomer/orbiter/docs/index.md

     7. Append the new [Rule](./Rules_and_Rulesets/index.md)
        to the [`translation_ruleset`](./Rules_and_Rulesets/rulesets.md#orbiter.rules.rulesets.TranslationRuleset)

-4. Invoke the `orbiter` CLI, pointing it at your customized ruleset, and writing output to an `output/` folder:
+4. Invoke the [`orbiter translate`](./cli.md#translate) command, pointing it at your customized ruleset
     ```shell
-    orbiter translate workflow/ output/ --ruleset override.translation_ruleset
+    orbiter translate --ruleset override.translation_ruleset
     ```
 5. Follow the remaining steps of the [Translate](#translate) instructions